Graylog2/documentation/pages/sending_data.rst

 The `Heroku CLI tool <https://devcenter.heroku.com/articles/heroku-command>`_ needs to be installed for this to work.

-You Heroku application logs should now show up in the search results of your Graylog2 instance.
+You Heroku application logs should now show up in the search results of your Graylog instance.

 Ruby on Rails
 =============